Thumbprint cookies on a plate filled with strawberry jam and Nutella Chocolate

 Ingredients

-• 2 3/4 Cups 2 3/4 All purpose flour (300 Grams) (Spooned and leveled)
+• 1 1/4 cups 1 1/4 All purpose flour (Spooned and leveled)

-• 1 Teaspoon 1 Vanilla Extract
+• 1 teaspoon 1 vanilla extract

-• 1/4 Teaspoon 1/4 Salt
+• 1/4 teaspoon 1/4 salt

 Directions

-• In a large bowl using a handheld mixer or stand mixer with paddle attachment, beat the butter and the powdered sugar together on medium speed until combined and creamy for about 2 minutes.
+• In a large bowl using a handheld mixer or stand mixer with paddle attachment, beat the butter and the sugar together on medium speed until combined and creamy for about 2 minutes.
 Make sure to scrape down the sides and bottom of the bowl.

-• Preheat oven to 350°F (177°C).
+• Preheat oven to 350°F (175°C).

-• Remove from the oven, cool for 5 minutes, then carefully transfer them into a wire rack to cool completely.
+• Allow the cookies to cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.

-• Sprinkle some powdered sugar (Optional)
+• Dust some powdered sugar on top (Optional).

 Notes